How does Beam AI help with Structural Steel Takeoffs?

 Winning structural steel projects shouldn’t mean spending endless hours on manual takeoffs.
 Yet, many estimators find themselves clicking, tracing, and adjusting every beam and column, leaving little time for refining bids, collaborating with suppliers, or pursuing new opportunities.

-What if you could skip the tedious manual work and instantly get the detailed quantities needed to create precise estimates?
+What if you could skip tedious manual work and instantly get the detailed quantities you need to create precise estimates?

-With AI-powered automation, Beam AI eliminates repetitive tasks, speeds up takeoffs by 90%, and ensures high accuracy.
-Over 200 contractors are already using Beam AI to automate their takeoffs, improve efficiency, and submit more competitive bids—without the manual effort.
+Over 1000+ contractors are already using Beam AI to automate their takeoffs, improve efficiency, and submit more competitive bids—without the manual effort.

-In this guide, we’ll walk through the key features of Beam AI, specifically designed to handle the complexities of structural steel takeoffs and help you bid smarter.
+In this guide, we’ll walk through the key features of Beam AI structural steel takeoff software, specifically designed to handle complexities of the trade and help you bid smarter.

 Let’s dive in.